Bicolline: The Great Battle of Bicolline

-Every year since 1996 a large LARP has been organized at the venue.
+Every year since 1996, a large LARP has been organized at the venue.
 The Great Battle of Bicolline brings together thousands of LARPers and medieval reenactors over seven days, and culminates in a huge battle.
 The battle is prepared for throughout the year with skirmishes and diplomacy between the various groups that attend.
 Everyone in attendance must dress up medieval at all times, and all modern items, such as cellphones are put away and unused.
 All participants submerge themselves into the world of Bicolline, getting into their roles and characters and the real world is left behind.
 Every detail, all the way down to the utensils used must be decorum in order to create the medieval atmosphere.
 The large grounds are filled with many houses as well as medieval tents.
 There are also some designated areas where those with regular camping tents may be placed in order to minimize the viewing of modern items.
 Throughout the week there are several events and activities; each night there is a musical spectacle as well as a show, there are competitions and small battles which lead up to the Great Battle, as well as activities and small battles for the children.
 The Great Battle takes place on the last day of the week (Saturday) and normally endures between 3 and 4 hours long.
 Each year there is a new scenario based on the events and occurrences throughout the year in the "virtual world."
 There are specific rules in place in order to assure safety.
 The age limit in order to participate in the Battle is sixteen.
 Upon entry into the ground, each person is given a colored bracelet according to age.
 Those who are under sixteen upon registration must wear a child bracelet.
-Those who are sixteen and older wear a different colored bracelet, ensuring that those who aren't of age are mistaken to be over sixteen.
+Those who are sixteen and older wear a different colored bracelet, ensuring that those who aren't of age aren't mistaken for those that are.
 Weapons are also checked by the workers of Bicolline and are marked in order to ensure the safety of players and ensure that no unsafe weapon is used during the battle.
 Weapons such as swords and daggers are normally made out of foam and arrows are tipped with large amounts of foam and tape in order to avoid serious injury.
 There are even vendors that make and sell weapons that have already been checked and approved by Bicolline.
 Most participants also wear armors in leather or metal which allow for protection throughout the battle.
 With armor worn, a point system applies and it then takes a certain number of "touches" by a weapon in order to be considered injured or dead, depending on placement of armor and where the weapon has touched the body.